using Pumas

 using CSV

-Case Study III - Development of a population PKPD model using Pumas
+Case Study III: Development of a population PKPD model

-This is the third and tutorial based on in a series of case studies found here .
-The third case study is about building a PKPD model.
-It has IV infusion dosing, PK is governed by a simple one compartment model, and PD is an indirect response model (IDR).
+This is the third tutorial in a series of case studies based on the tutorials found here .
+The third case study is about building a sequential PKPD model.
+It has IV infusion dosing, PK is governed by a simple one compartment model, and PD is an indirect response model (IDR) of histamine concentrations.

 and a :cmt